temporalio/documentation/docs-src/tctl-v1/workflow/signal.md

 The `tctl workflow signal` command [Signals](/concepts/what-is-a-signal) a [Workflow Execution](/concepts/what-is-a-workflow-execution).

 Workflows listen for Signals by their Signal name, and can be made to listen to one or more Signal names.
-Workflows can also listen for Queries.
+Workflows can also listen for SQL queries.

 The Workflow below listens for instances of "HelloSignal":